SSH-AGENT-PROXY(1) FreeBSD General Commands Manual SSH-AGENT-PROXY(1)

 itself acts as an ssh authentication agent that forwards requests to a

 real agent.
-For each client request, it determines the `real' agent by
+For each client request, it looks for a `real' agent by

 This is especially useful when you use screen(1) and agent forwarding.